Same3000/FinalProject_2025_Samy_YACEF/README.md

   - **MRR**: Measures the average rank of relevant items among the recommended items.
   - **NDCG**: Measures the relevance of recommended items, accounting for their position.

-**Note**: For the Collaborative Filtering model, I utilized only MAE and RMSE metrics, as it predicts `watch_ratio`.
-Other models were evaluated using all metrics due to their focus on predicting item relevance.

 ## Recommendation System
 ### Collaborative Filtering